How to Develop Healthy Boundaries: 8 Powerful Ways

 Lysa TerKeurst, The Best Yes: Making Wise Decisions in the Midst of Endless Demands

-We are a culture that acquires expertise in any field through the internet and social media.
-Because we are so informed, we toss opinions around with the assumption that our way is the best.
-Whether we are in line at the grocery store, at a ball game, or advising a friend it is hard to resist the temptation to give an opinion.
+Because we are so informed, we toss opinions around assuming that our way is the best.
+Whether we are in line at the grocery store, at a ball game, or advising a friend it is hard to resist the temptation to share an opinion.

 The problem with opinion-slinging is we don’t know what someone else is feeling or going through and usually don’t know the whole story. (besides the plethora of incorrect information out there)